7Block Labs

 • Kill executors mid‑message,

-and verify auto‑fallbacks and user messaging. (docs.layerzero.network)
+and check that auto‑fallbacks and user messaging are working as they should. (docs.layerzero.network)

 Reference test matrix (excerpt)